 This was a quick little hack… way back in the day, a good and cheap tool for programming EPROMs in an S-100 bus computer was a board called the Bytesaver (by Cromemco).
 The only catch was that for every cycle, you had to shut the computer down and pull out the board.
 In a production development environment, this was crazy… so I made this little gadget and wrote an article.
-Here in 2014, as I post this, the dang thing is still following me around… so I added photos of the dusty old relic.
+Decades later, the dang thing is still following me around… so I added two photos of the dusty old relic.

 by Steven K. Roberts

 The Cromemco Bytesaver is a useful addition to the circuit board repertoire of the owner of an S-100 bus system.